DixitConsultingGroup/DecisionIntelligence.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About us
-subtitle: Why you'd want to go on a date with me
+subtitle: Optimizing supply chains
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+We are a group of driven individuals with backroung in Operations Research:

-- I rock a great mustache
+- Academic experience
-- I'm extremely loyal to my family
+- Industry tie-ups

 What else do you need?